 And using that phrase for myself, at least I can say I’m very much like an Apostle, and saint no less, “…at this point in Jenny’s history.”

 The author also leaves us with this warning, “No one can hope to stand firm in time of stress or opposition if his her piety has been nurtured only in tender hours of emotional enjoyment.”

 So the obvious question is, at what point in your story are you?

 Are you only nurturing your piety in the tender hours of emotional enjoyment?
 That’s not meant to be an accusation by the way, just an honest question.
-Here, I’ll go first.
+Here, I’ll even take one for our team and go first.

 So there ya go.
 Ask yourself what state you’re in when you nurture your piety.
 In other words, “When is my love loyal to God?”
 I’m working on being able to answer, “Always.”